frainfreeze/studying/home/readme.txt

     [ ] - Smalltalk Best Practice Patterns
     [-] - Learning JavaScript Design Patterns

+Debugging and Refactoring:
+    [ ] - Refactoring: Improving the Design of Existing Code [ ] - Working Effectively with Legacy Code
+    [ ] - Debugging: The 9 Indispensable Rules ...
+(2 weeks)

 System programming
     [ ] - Linux System Programming: Talking Directly to the Kernel and C Library [ ] - The Art of UNIX Programming